Alpen Wings ED HD 8×42 Compact Binoculars Review

 -

-Large inter-pupillary distance within a range of 54 to 73 mm which ensures comfortable to use for everyone.
+Considerable inter-pupillary distance within a range of 54 to 73 mm ensures everyone is comfortable using it.

 Disadvantages